Lucky Love

-"Lucky Love" is a 1995 song recorded by Swedish group Ace of Base.
-It is taken from their second album, The Bridge (1995).
-The song became their fifth worldwide single, and was the first single from the album to be released in Europe; the acoustic version of the song was the second single in the United States and Canada.
-"Lucky Love" also became the group's first number-one hit in Sweden and it also peaked at number-one in Finland.
-The single peaked within the top 10 in Belgium, Canada, Denmark, France, Hungary, Israel, Spain, and Zimbabwe.
-The song's lyrics describes the feeling of being a teenager in love and never forgetting that feeling.
+"Lucky Love" is a song recorded by Swedish group Ace of Base, released in October 1995 by Mega Records.
+It is written by Jonas Berggren and Billy Steinberg, and is taken from the group's second album, The Bridge (1995).
+It became their fifth worldwide single, and was the first single from the album to be released in Europe; the acoustic version of the song was the second single in the United States and Canada.
+"Lucky Love" also became the group's first number-one hit in Sweden and also peaked at number one in Finland.
+The single entered the top 10 in Belgium, Canada, Denmark, France, Hungary, Spain, and Zimbabwe.
+The song's lyrics describe the feeling of being a teenager in love and never forgetting that feeling.

 The song was performed for the first time on 4 August 1995 during the 1995 World Championships in Athletics opening ceremony in Gothenburg.
 It received its radio premiere on 25 September, ahead of its commercial release on 2 October.
+Two different music videos were released for the single; one of them was directed by Rocky Schenck.

 Chart performance

 "Lucky Love" was very successful on the charts on several continents, becoming one of the group's biggest hits to date.
-In Europe, it reached number-one in Finland and Sweden, and peaked within the top 10 also in Belgium, Denmark (number two), France, Hungary (number four) and Spain, as well as on the Eurochart Hot 100, where the single made it to number six.
-Additionally, "Lucky Love" was a top 20 hit in Austria, Germany, Italy, the Netherlands, Norway, Switzerland and the UK.
+In Europe, the single reached number-one in Finland and Sweden, and became a top-10 hit also in Belgium, Denmark (#2), France, Hungary (#4) and Spain, as well as on the Eurochart Hot 100, where the single peaked at number six.
+In Sweden, it was the first single by Ace of Base to reach the top position on Sverigetopplistan.

+Additionally, "Lucky Love" was a top-20 hit in Austria, Germany, Italy, the Netherlands, Norway, Switzerland and the UK.
 In the latter, it peaked at number 20 in its first week at the UK Singles Chart on November 5, 1995.
 It stayed at that position for two weeks.
 Outside Europe, the single peaked at number six in Canada, number nine in Zimbabwe, number 12 in New Zealand, number 29 on the US Cash Box Top 100, number 30 in Australia and on the US Billboard Hot 100.
 On the Billboard Dance Club Songs chart, "Lucky Love" hit number-one on March 23, 1996.